What does this mean for me?

 Zoom is not required to collect these state taxes from customers residing in states where Zoom’s services are not subject to state or local taxes, regardless of Zoom’s physical presence or its sales/transaction volume in that particular state.
 However, it is important to note that customers may still be required to self-report and remit use tax (on purchases) in certain state and local jurisdictions that would subject Zoom’s services to tax, even if Zoom is not required to charge and collect sales tax on the transaction.

 When Zoom collects these state taxes, we remit the entire amount to the relevant state taxing authorities on behalf of our customers.
 The amount and type of tax collected depends on your location, the type of products/services purchased and the particular rules of the state and local jurisdiction.

 Because of our system upgrade, Zoom is able to present much greater detail about the taxes that apply to each service.
 For example, while state sales taxes may still apply, local taxes may also be calculated and federal fees may be passed through for regulated services.
 The type of taxes varies by location and the service provided.
 The chart at the end of the invoice displays all tax types for each line item of tax charged.

 The new presentation will show the tax amount applied to each service, for example:

-At the end of the invoice, a summary of tax details for every tax shown in the “Charge Details” section will also be included, which will show the tax type and jurisdiction of the tax, for example:
+At the end of the invoice, a summary of tax details for every tax shown in the “Charge Details” section will also be included, which will show the tax type and jurisdiction of the tax, as illustrated in the example below: